03 Seeds, Spectra, And W Maps

 This is different from preprocessing: a background component keeps the background signal inside the factorization model and explicitly assigns spatial variation to it, rather than removing it before analysis.

 Use this as a fallback for difficult backgrounds, especially when you need an explicit background map during unmixing because otherwise it blends into weak components.
-This can help to reduce the contribution of background signifcantly in other components with specific signal information.
+This can substantially reduce background contamination in the other components, which is particularly helpful when the false-colour composite is dominated by background rather than by the chemical signal of interest.

 A background W map can also be generated from the analysis panel using a projection image (mean, max, or min).
 This creates a dummy ROI carrying a fixed W seed derived from the projection.
 This is useful when the background is hard to draw manually but still has a recognizable smooth spatial pattern.